EmergingDigitalAcademy/eda-deployment-notes/fly-deploy-no-db.md

 # Deploying your App to the cloud (fly.io)
+## For apps with no database, with or without react

 We can deploy apps to fly.io and take advantage of their free tier.
 By default the Free Tier allows a user to run 3 apps (using 256mb micro virtual machines).